wlonk/arcadia/vingt-et-un.md

 TODO

+Each social role has a particular situation in which they can cast a spell.
+To cast a spell, you must also discard a card (and you must have at least one to discard!):

+  * Spades for understanding, insight, or visions.
+  * Hearts for emotions, protection, or spirituality.
+  * Clubs for physical or mental strength.
+  * Diamonds for prosperity or fortune.

 When you cast a spell, describe the effect you hope to achieve, and the GM will tell you which of the following are required to make it happen (they will choose one to four):